CathalMullan/email_pipeline_infrastructure/README.md

 # Email Pipeline Infrastructure
-Follow the guides in `docs/` to create the infrastructure needed to manage the distributed email pipeline.
+Follow the guides in `docs/` to create the infrastructure needed to manage the distributed email pipeline, then run `scripts/X_stack_create.sh`.

 # Components